 Is the Smart Grid Better Protected?: Nine Months After NIST Releases Cybersecurity Framework

 By: Sandra Zegarra, Associate As the United States’ power infrastructure transitions from the current electric grid to the Smart Grid, an assortment of new security and reliability concerns, notably in the cyber security arena, have been introduced.[1]
-Although the objective of the Smart Grid includes heightened security, the implementation of supplementary technologies such as… Continue reading Is the Smart Grid Better Protected?: Nine Months After NIST Releases Cybersecurity Framework
+Although the objective of the Smart Grid includes heightened security, the implementation of supplementary technologies such as smart meters, sensors, and advanced networks present new vulnerabilities.[2]
+In order to address these cyber security concerns, in February 2014 the Obama administration released voluntary…

 Not So-Sweet Tea: A Legal Fix for Managing the Organoleptic Effects of Lake Hartwell’s Drinking Water

 By: Adam Shaw, Associate Planktonic or “blue-green” algae are single-celled bacteria that are normally “a beneficial component of the food chain.”[i]
 In warm, nutrient-rich environments, however, they can produce dense blooms that result in toxic substances known to cause sickness in livestock, wildlife and humans.[ii]
-In the summer of 2014, Lake Hartwell, located between Georgia… Continue reading Not So-Sweet Tea: A Legal Fix for Managing the Organoleptic Effects of Lake Hartwell’s Drinking Water
+In the summer of 2014, Lake Hartwell, located between Georgia and South Carolina at the northern segment of the Savannah River, experienced just such a dense algal bloom.
+What caused it?
+The “dramatic end of…

 Commercial Nuclear Reactor Licensing Hurdles — New York v.
 NRC

 By: Scott Farnin, Associate More than two years ago, the D.C.
 Circuit vacated and remanded the Nuclear Regulatory Commission’s (“NRC”) Waste Confidence rule in New York v.
 NRC.[1]
 As a result of that decision, the NRC suspended all licensing issuances for commercial nuclear power plants until the court’s remand was appropriately redressed.[2]
-On September 19th, 2014… Continue reading Commercial Nuclear Reactor Licensing Hurdles — New York v.
-NRC
+On September 19th, 2014 the NRC issued its Final Rule on Waste Confidence, addressing the concerns of D.C.
+Circuit.
+Now, licensing issuances are set to start up again after…

 The U.S. Supreme Court Passes on Chance to Weigh in on California’s Climate Change Initiative

 By: Christina Tabacco, Associate On June 30th the Supreme Court of the United States declined to grant the petition for certiorari by plaintiff-appellees in the case Rocky Mountain Farmers Union v.
 Corey, 730 F.3d 1070 (9th Cir.
 2013), cert. den’d 134 S.Ct.
 2875 (June 30, 2014) .
-The plaintiffs sought to strike down a major… Continue reading The U.S. Supreme Court Passes on Chance to Weigh in on California’s Climate Change Initiative
+The plaintiffs sought to strike down a major component of California’s climate change initiative (AB 32),[1] arguing that certain regulations violated the dormant Commerce Clause.
+The question at the heart of the lawsuit…

 Subcontractor Coverage Under the Christian Doctrine

 By: John Kashuba, Associate Problem: Recent litigation has produced ambiguity as to whether subcontractors are covered under the Christian doctrine.
-If this is indeed the case, practitioners advising clients bidding or negotiating for procurement work containing clauses espousing requirements as to the kinds of materials that must be used, or other clauses containing compliance… Continue reading Subcontractor Coverage Under the Christian Doctrine
+If this is indeed the case, practitioners advising clients bidding or negotiating for procurement work containing clauses espousing requirements as to the kinds of materials that must be used, or other clauses containing compliance mandates with environmental laws and regulations are strongly encouraged to be hyper-vigilant as to the wording, text, form, and structure of the contract.
+Any omissions…

 Solving the Goldilocks Problem: A Market Based Proposal for a More Efficient Feed-in Tariff in Japan

 By: Caleb Rosenberg, Article Editor During the midday hours of May 25, 2012, Germany accomplished an impossible task: nearly fifty-percent of the energy generated in the country came from solar power.[1]
 Humming along at twenty-two gigawatts, Germany’s solar power plants pumped out electricity with the force of twenty nuclear power stations.[2]
-Germany’s stunning achievement came… Continue reading Solving the Goldilocks Problem: A Market Based Proposal for a More Efficient Feed-in Tariff in Japan
+Germany’s stunning achievement came with unsustainably high, incentive-based costs.
+Just over one month later, on June 28, 2012, the German legislature approved cuts to their solar incentives program to…

 The Hidden Environmental Impacts of Photovoltaic Panels